Applied Chromosome Biology

 The eukaryotic cell is under constant threat from transposable elements (TEs) that can cause damage through the expression of aberrant gene products or the activation of transposition, leading to genome instability.
 The main mechanism to protect against the deleterious effects is by targeting TEs for silencing mediated through chromatin modifications.
 With our research we aim to understand how chromatin modifications initially targeting transposable elements for silencing.

-We are also interested in the role of chromatin modifications in plant development and evolution.
 Polyploidization is a widespread phenomenon in plants and is considered a major speciation mechanism.
-Newly formed polyploids (neopolyploids) have to overcome difficulties in meiosis and changes of genome dosage.
+Unreduced gametes are known to facilitate polyploid formation, however, the mechanism of unreduced gamete formation is largely unknown.
+Moreover, newly formed polyploids (neopolyploids) have to overcome difficulties in meiosis and changes of genome dosage.
 Epigenetic alterations play an important role in overcoming these difficulties.
-With our research we aim to elucidate the mechanisms causing epigenetic changes in response to polyploidization.
+With our research we aim to understand the mechanism of unreduced gamete formation, and elucidate the mechanisms causing epigenetic changes in response to polyploidization.

 While our main focus is on basic research questions, we also strive to translate our research into crop improvement.
 Epigenetic diversity has emerged as a new source of phenotypic variations to ensure the yield and quality of crops.
 With the knowledge of chromatin modification establishment, we aim to develop and improve tools for epigenome editing and apply them on crops like barley and wheat.